The Impact of Trends on Culinary Creativity

 1. The Overuse of Instagrammable Dishes 📸

 In today’s digital world, a significant focus has shifted from the food itself to how it looks on social media.
 “Instagrammable” dishes are all the rage, with restaurants crafting dishes designed specifically to be photographed rather than to offer an exceptional culinary experience.
-While it’s important to make dishes visually appealing, this trend often compromises flavor and creativity in favor of appearance. 🌟
+While it's essential to make dishes visually appealing, this trend often compromises flavor in favor of appearance. 🌟

 How this kills creativity: